Falling in love with Puerto Escondido is almost inevitable. You won’t be the first person, and you definitely won’t be the last!

 We’d recommend embracing the spirit of the town and just going with the flow when planning how long to stay in Puerto Escondido (you might never want to leave!)

-20 metres behind the popular surfing beach of La Punta Zicatela, you’ll find sand roads lined with quirky restaurants and bars.
-There are brunch and seafood restaurants galore here, plus you won’t struggle to find a good smoothie bowl either.
+About 20 metres behind the popular surfing beach of La Punta Zicatela, you’ll find sand roads lined with quirky restaurants and bars.
+There are brunch and seafood restaurants galore here, and you won’t struggle to find a good smoothie bowl either.

 One downside of La Punta is there are no ATMs or big supermarkets.
-For that you’ll have to travel to Zicatela.
-It’s only a 10-15 minute drive away in either a colectivo or taxi, costing you 8 MXN ($0.40) or 40 MXN ($2) respectively.
+For that, you’ll have to travel to Zicatela.
+It’s only a 10 to 15-minute drive away in either a colectivo or taxi, costing you 8 MXN ($0.40) or 40 MXN ($2.30) respectively.

 Location #2: Playa Zicatela — the centre of Puerto Escondido

 Zicatela is smack bang in the middle of La Punta and Carrizalillo.
 It’s essentially the heart of Puerto Escondido.
-Here you’ll find plenty of restaurants, bars, big supermarkets and banks.
+You’ll find plenty of restaurants, bars, big supermarkets and banks here.

-The highlight though?
+The highlight?
 Zicatela beach!
-It’s considered by many as one of the best beaches in Mexico.
-Firstly it’s huge, so it never feels too crowded.
-Secondly, it’s a dream destination for surfers all around the world due to the famous Mexican pipeline.
+It’s considered one of the best beaches in Mexico.
+Firstly, it’s huge, so it never feels too crowded.
+Secondly, it’s a dream destination for surfers from all around the world due to the famous Mexican pipeline.

 You’ll probably find the largest choice of hotels, both small and large, here in Zicatela.
 Prices start at around $20 per night, not too different from the other areas in Puerto Escondido.

-Location #3: Playa Carrizalillo — a mediterranean beach paradise
+Location #3: Playa Carrizalillo — a Mediterranean beach haven

 The beaches in this area, particularly Playa Carrizalillo, are dreamy beyond belief.
 You won’t want to do anything else with your days apart from lounging or swimming at the beach.

 Playa Carrizalillo, Playa Angelito and Playa Coral are some of the best beaches to swim at in Puerto Escondido, as they’re small bays protected from the waves.
-This makes Carrizalillo probably the best place to stay if you have kids.
+This probably makes Carrizalillo the best place to stay if you’re visiting with kids.

-There are plenty of delicious restaurant options in Carrizalillo, but if you do want some more choice or a livelier atmosphere, then Zicatela is only a short 10 minute taxi ride away.
-This should cost no more than 40 MXN ($2).
+There are plenty of delicious restaurant options in Carrizalillo, but if you do want some more choice or a livelier atmosphere, then Zicatela is only a short 10-minute taxi ride away.
+This should cost no more than 40 MXN ($2.30).

 Where to eat in Puerto Escondido

-Puerto Escondido is a foodies paradise because there’s just so much to choose from!
+Puerto Escondido is a foodie’s paradise!
 It’s also situated on the coast, so you’ve probably guessed what that means.
 Amazing seafood!

 The little surfing town has picked up the ever-popular brunch culture very well, so you won’t struggle to find a brunch spot if that’s what you like.

-As a result of this, we have too many favourites from Puerto Escondido, but we eventually managed to squeeze it down to 3:
+We have too many favourites from Puerto Escondido, but we eventually managed to squeeze it down to three:

-Fish Shack — fresh seafood turned into your guilty pleasures
+Fish Shack — fresh seafood turned into your guilty pleasure

-Fish Shack in La Punta certainly knows how to combine fresh seafood with Mexican-style cooking, and turn it into that guilty comfort food we all crave!
+Fish Shack in La Punta certainly knows how to combine fresh seafood with Mexican-style cooking, and turn it into that comfort food we all crave sometimes!

-El Cafecito – whatever you want, they’ve pretty much got it
+El Cafecito — they’ve pretty much got anything you want

-El Cafecito offers a huge variety of dishes – pasta, burgers, meat dishes.
-It’s simple food that’s done really well, and it won’t burn a hole in your wallet.
+El Cafecito offers a huge variety of dishes: pasta, burgers, meat.
+It’s simple food that’s done really well and won’t burn a hole in your wallet.

-If you want to experience El Cafecito at it’s best then visit them at breakfast.
-As well as plenty of delicious breakfast plates, they also have an onsite bakery which you can enjoy in the restaurant or take away.
+If you want to experience El Cafecito at its best, then visit at breakfast.
+As well as plenty of delicious breakfast plates, they also have an on-site bakery.
+You can enjoy the baked goods in the restaurant or take them to go.

 Once you’re done soaking up the rays on Carrazillo beach, you can head to El Sultan.
 It’s situated along the strip of shops and restaurants just above the beach.

 Despite there being different areas, they’re all relatively close to each other.
-There’s also taxis and colectivos that make getting between them super easy.
+There are also taxis and colectivos that make getting between them super easy.